Things to Stock Up On Before a Hurricane

 Things to Stock Up On in Your Car Before a Hurricane

 Just as hurricane Dorian started at category 1 and reached a category 5 by the time it hit the Bahamas, you never know what could happen.
 Just in case, you should have your car stocked for a hurricane as well.
-This will help you if you need to get out of Dodge.
+This will help you if you need to evacuate as directed.
 Here is a list of items you will want to have in your car:

 • Extra blankets